 We’ve noted that a lavalier is really useful when an actor or interview subject needs to be mobile, and the production doesn’t want to use a boom mic.
 But there are some other situations when a lav mic will prove most useful.

 If you shoot a scene or interview with two people, you’re going to get cross-talk—that is, the actors or on-screen subjects will talk over each other.
 While you can minimize cross-talk in rehearsal, it may be advantageous to use 1 lav mic for each actor, or subject, to isolate their respective audio.

 In film and video production, background noise can be a major problem because boom mics pick up audio like airplanes, traffic and other ambient sounds.
 A lav mic quickly becomes a great asset because its highly focused recording area effectively cuts out most, if not all, of that ambient noise.

 Compared to larger, more advanced microphones, lav mics are incredibly inexpensive.
 The market has several budget options, as well higher-end lavaliers if you’re willing to pay a bit more for the pleasure.

 Best budget lavalier mics

 Budget lav mics are great because you can learn how to use them at a minimal cost.
 Audio-Technica, an excellent Japanese audio technology brand, offers its ATR-3350iS lavalier for $29.
-If you want to spend under $20 on your neck mic, look to PoP voice Professional Lapel and the Pyle Pro PDWM96, which you can get for $15.5.
+If you want to spend under $20 on your neck mic, look at either the PoP voice Professional Lapel and the Pyle Pro PDWM96, which you can get for $15.5.

 Best lav mics for pros